Navigating the Academic Job Market with Grace and Grit

 Summary of my journey

 I knew I would be on the job market for 2023-24 by May, so I started promoting myself being on the job market starting at the AEJMC job hub in August.
+(If you haven’t heard about this before, here’s the AEJMC Job Hub website to learn more about it: AEJMC Job Hub.
+For those not in the communication/media field, this is our national conference, and we have a job market event called Job Hub where employers and candidates can connect/interview each other at the conference.)
 I applied to around 25 schools for an assistant professor position (including open rank searches) in my field (mostly in journalism, public relations, and other strategic communication fields), and another 10 in computer science and public policy, targeting AI ethics and social science roles despite being less familiar with their culture.
 After applying to R1s and research-focused R2s known for their strong communities, I received 7 Zoom interview requests (all from journalism, public relations, and other strategic communication fields; none from other fields), progressed to campus visits with three schools, and received two official offers.
 Ultimately, I accepted the offer from the University of Massachusetts, Amherst.

 What was my goal for the job market?